Hagerty (NYSE:HGTY) Updates FY 2022 Earnings Guidance

-Hagerty (NYSE:HGTY – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Hagerty (NYSE:HGTY – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of -$0.08–$0.01 for the period, compared to the consensus earnings per share estimate of -$0.30.
 The company issued revenue guidance of $767.00 million-$792.00 million, compared to the consensus revenue estimate of $780.00 million.

 Hagerty Company Profile